mendrik/feather/feather-docs/content/overview/index.md

 > Note that any binding can convert booleans, numbers or arrays into strings.
 This is done but declaring a *transformer*
 > function in the widget class.
 You can then bind it like this: `<div class="{{variable:formatAsString}}">...</div>`

+### Attributes

+When binding primitives as attributes the property value is passed on to the attribute's value.
+If the value is `undefined` the attribute is removed from the dom.

 ### Booleans